felgueres/birdseyeview/README.md

 # Vision

-This project builds vision primitives and a UI to experiment, eval and develop ideas.
+This project builds vision tools to experiment with the latest in video understanding.

 Some cool end goals could be: